Recently updated on: September 20, 2023

 |DoubleDragon Properties REIT||$DDMPR|

 |Premiere Island Power REIT Corporation||$PREIT|

 Dividend investors' goal is to maximize their dividend earnings per year.
 But as time goes by, there is a possibility that dividend payouts may soon go down.

-When that happens, it would be better to sell your shares and shift to a higher yield stock since you have most likely also gained from capital appreciation.
+When that happens, it would be better to sell your shares and shift to a higher-yield stock since you have most likely also gained capital appreciation.